ConorMcPersonal/Toaster/Packaging.md

 The loader need to be written in Spectrum Basic on the emulator and then saved to a tap file.
 Suggested:

-10 INK 0 : PAPER 0 : BORDER 0
+10  CLEAR 33155: INK 0 : PAPER 0 : BORDER 0

+14 REM CLEAR is on X, Clear number should be 1 less than the program start address

+15 REM Colon is Ctrl-Z

-15 REM Ink is Ctrl-Shift to get to extended mode, then Shift-x.
+16 REM Ink is Ctrl-Shift to get to extended mode, then Shift-x.

-16 REM Paper is the same but Shift-c.
-BORDER is on B
+17 REM Paper is the same but Shift-c.
+BORDER is on B30

 20 CLS